Crown-Commercial-Service/ccs-spend-forecasting-infra/README.md

 `db_connection_string` - The full connection string for the SQL database where you will be reading the data from.

+`user_group_id` - Azure AD object ID representing a group which will have access to Azure keyvault

 For example:

 ```